 Though the 12 steps are intended to be an ongoing series of practices to help maintain sobriety, there are challenges that many people face when reaching the twelfth step.
 One of the primary issues is the feeling of ownership over addiction.

 Those who go through the program can often feel like they have regained control of their dependence on alcohol and can begin to make concessions and excuses to drink again.
-They may feel that they can now drink in moderation or allow themselves “treat” drinks as a reward for good behavior.
+They may feel that they can now drink in moderation or allow themselves to indulge in “treat” drinks as a reward for good behavior.
 In almost all cases this attitude will lead to relapse and a need to start the 12 steps all over again.

 Only through dedication to the 12 steps and abstaining from alcohol can anyone who has gone through the program maintain their sobriety.
 This is why AA is intended to be a lifelong community to whom anyone can turn when temptation hits or if they slip up during recovery.